Makes No Difference

 Were you ever with someone you weren’t supposed to be with but you simply had to?
 It’s literally only misery and the greatest happiness.

-She turns towards him, tells him where she’s been, and claims that she’s tired; and needs to go to her room.
-Completely oblivious to what's right and wrong, so absorbed in her passion and in her SELF, powerless to both.
+She turns towards him, tells him where she’s been, and claims that she’s tired and needs to go to her room.
+Completely oblivious to what’s right and wrong, so absorbed in her passion and in her SELF, powerless to both.

-The powerless-ness.
-Explained best in one of my favorite quotes of all times, in the words of Marquis De Sade -
+The powerlessness.
+Explained best in one of my favorite quotes of all times, in the words of Marquis De Sade: Lust’s passion will be served; it demands, it militates, it tyrannizes.”

 And that it does.
 Every single one.
+Every single time.